 With the enchanter skill you will be granted the knowledge to place enchantments on inanimate objects such as weapons, armor, chests, doors, books, etc… given the right components, a recipe, and the know how the sky is the limit.
 You can also remove (dispel) enchantments from items outside of combat and harvest some of the components (but not essences) as well as potentially learn the recipe.
-See the Enchanting and Crafting page for more details.
+See the Enchanting page for more details.

 Rank1 – Add/remove minor enchantments (once/day)

 Rank4 – Add/remove superior enchantments (once/day)

 Rank5 – Add/remove matchless enchantments (harvest 50% +10% per Rank below)

 Extra – Chart shows bonus to dispel / % of components harvested/% to learn recipe.
 Must roll to dispel first (see enchanting/crafting section) before harvesting and checking to see if you learnt he recipe.
 Casters can us powers outside of combat to dispel instead of or in addition to using the enchanter skill.

 Runecraft is the practice of inscribing or imprinting powerful faith and spirit runes onto normal weapons, armor and other equipment to imbue them with fantastic powers.
 This is a very delicate procedure and can only be attempted during the initial crafting of a new weapon armor piece or other such item.
 While it can be practiced separately from other crafting Secondary Skills (i.e. Blacksmithing, Tailoring, Leatherworking) it still must be used in tandem, so it is best to either be partnered with an experienced crafter or possess additional crafting skills for yourself.
 See the Runecrafting page for more details.